 The tour begins in Edinburgh with a visit to Rosslyn Chapel; built in 1446, the chapel is haunted by the apprentice who carved the Apprentice Pillar and was murdered by his jealous teacher.
-A ghost walk includes two of the oldest sections of the city: Grassmarket and Greyfriars Kirkyard.
+We then visit Craigmillar Castle, a medieval fortress with links to Mary, Queen of Scots and which was featured in two recent filmings--Outlander and Outlaw King.
+A ghost walk in the afternoon includes two of the oldest sections of the city: Grassmarket and Greyfriars Kirkyard.

 Fyvie Castle is believed to have been built by William the Lion in 1211.
 During 1920 renovations, the remains of a woman were found behind a bedroom wall.
 When the remains were buried, there began an ongoing series of “disturbances” in the castle.
 After the Laird had the woman disinterred and returned to her original resting place, the “disturbances” abated.

 Elgin Cathedral, the “Lantern of the North,” has many tales to tell of the sad lives of past residents of Elgin.
 A private tour led by Lady Marjorie recounts the stories of the local legends.

 The Wardlaw Mausoleum is the famed burial site of the Fraser clan chiefs.
 Recent DNA testing on one of those interred under the chapel has forensic specialists scratching their heads!